MEMS and Sensors

 Many more articles addressing various MEMS and Sensors technologies and applications, including Automotive and IoT, are available.
 Please email Roger at [email protected] to request additional articles.

-Please refer to Roger's bibliography and send any articles requests using the form on my Contact page.
+Please refer to Roger's bibliography and send any article requests to [email protected]

 MARKETING IN A RECESSION: HOW TO SURVIVE

 Considering the current state of affairs worldwide, I was compelled to author this article which will address the major impact of the current unprecedented global pandemic resulting from the Covid-19 virus and its effects on the resulting financial-economic crisis (slowdown…yes…recession?) relating to business and marketing strategies...